D1plo1d/tegh-cli/README.md

 A simple command line interface for controlling 3D printers via the Construct Protocol.

-**Note:** Please first install [construct-daemon](https://github.com/D1plo1d/construct-daemon) on the computer attached to the 3D printer.
+**Note:** Before using Tegh, please first install [construct-daemon](https://github.com/D1plo1d/construct-daemon) on the computer attached to the 3D printer.
 Tegh needs that!

 ## Features